 I believe that Street Photography has become too “technical” in a way that a lot of images look great, but don’t reach me on an emotional level.
 The composition is important and there have been a lot of articles where I gave tips on how to improve the composition on a very basic level.
 In a way, we are overthinking and analyzing images without trusting our heart to click the shutter button anymore.
-Put your heart into your images and make them emotional first.
+Put your heart into your images and make more emotional photography.

-Your Images – a Tragedy?
+Emotional Photography – a Tragedy?

 There are a lot of different forms of entertainment today.
 Movies, music or books are the universal forms.
 If we are going back to the creation of theaters in the ancient Greek, the most popular forms of play where the comedy and tragedy.
 The comedy was driven by humorous scenes that should make the audience laugh, while the tragedy was the direct opposite.
 Conflicts moved the main protagonist into more and more trouble until a big catastrophe concluded the play.
 Instead of joy, by watching a tragedy the viewer should experience a catharsis.
 Emotional Photography can be both, humor or tragedy, You decide.

 Both forms of play had in common that they should reach the viewer on an emotional level.
 Joy and happiness versus pity and grief.

 Now look back at your collection of images.
-Would you be able to categorize your images into one of the both classes?
+Would you be able to categorize your images into one of both classes?

 Driven by Emotions

 Going further, I don’t think that we are seeking emotions only in form of entertainment.
-I believe that everything we do is to experience emotions, either in a very short time frame or a long planned time span.
+I believe that everything we do is to experience emotions, either in a very short time frame or a long-planned time span.

 Are you working towards a specific goal at the moment?